 However, before we can heal a hurt, we must be willing and capable of feeling it.
 While I cannot promise to solve all the problems that brought you into therapy.
 I can promise to support you, to do my very best to understand you and help you understand yourself, to assist you in recognizing your patterns, as well as clarifying and pursuing your goals.

 Through therapy, you can:

-Learn new ways to cope with and manage distress, and
+Learn new ways to cope with and manage distress,